stg-tud/MUBench/README.md

 ### Benchmark

 MUBench is a benchmark for API-misuse detectors.
-Run `python benchmark.py -h` for details about how to benchmark detectors.
+Run `./mubench -h` for details about how to benchmark detectors.

 MUBench uses the misuses specified in the `data` subfolder.
 The first time a misuse is used in benchmarking, the repository containing that misuse is cloned.
 Subsequently, the existing clone is used, such that benchmarking runs offline.